Trachycephalus dibernardoi: Taxonomy

 The genus name Trachycephalus comes the Greek Trachy meaning "rough" and cephalus meaning "head."
-The species name dibernardoi is an eponym referring to the surname of the person to whom the frog is dedicated, the herpetologist Marcos Di Bernardo, in recognition of his valuable contributions to the knowledge of the herpetofauna of Río Grande del Sur.
-Di Bernardo, was a professor of Zoology at the Pontificia Universidad Católica of Río Grande do Sul.
+The species name dibernardoi is an eponym referring to the surname of the person to whom the frog is dedicated, the herpetologist Marcos Di Bernardo, in recognition of his valuable contributions to the knowledge of the herpetofauna of Rio Grande do Sul.
+Di Bernardo, was a professor of zoology at the Pontificia Universidad Católica of Río Grande do Sul.
 He captured the holotype with the other scientists named and co-wrote the book Pró-Mata: Anfíbios da Serra Gaúcha, Sul do Brasil (Amphibians of Serra Gaúcha, South of Brazil).
 In 2006, he died of skin cancer at the age of 42.

 Characteristics

 This frog is very large for a hylid.
 Female specimens can measure 77.6 mm in snout-vent length and males 57.2 mm.
 The iris of the eye is yellow and has a characteristic pattern of black lines that form a pattern with radial symmetry with four clear marks resembling petals.
 The skin of its back can appear brown or olive in color with a pattern of eyemarks and other patches.
 There are black and white bands on its legs.
 Unlike T. imitatrix, it has a white parallelogram extending from each eye to the sacrum.